Yunus4832/Linux-0.11/README.md

-   make help               # get help make                    # compile make use-contrainer     # compile use contrainer docker or podman (recommend) make start              # start the kernel in qemu in gui environment make start-with-window  # start the kernel in qemu without gui make clean              # clean
+   make help               # get help make                    # compile make use-contrainer     # compile use contrainer docker or podman (recommend) make start              # start the kernel in qemu without gui make rebuild-and-start  # rebuild kernel and start the kernel in qemu without gui make start-with-window  # start the kernel in qemu in gui environment make clean              # clean
    ```